 If you already have a VPN subscription, you should consult their customer support regarding the configuration process for your specific router.

-Other providers, however, can’t promise the same kind of functionality when it comes to setting up VPN on router.
+Other providers, however, can’t promise the same kind of functionality when it comes to setting up VPN on a router.

 In addition, you should also consider factors like VPN speed, server infrastructure, and overall performance.